 The model can handle investments that last up to 84 months, details your monthly cash inflow/outflow, and calculates the maximum equity required to execute on the investment.
 Return metrics include unlevered and levered internal rate of return and equity multiple, cash on cash return, as well as net equity gain with and without financing.

 For instructions on how to use the model, I recorded a walkthrough video using v1.0 of the model.

-- Version 1.3 includes annual income and expense growth assumptions
+- Added annual income and expense growth assumptions

 About the Author: Born and raised in the Northwest United States, Spencer Burton has over 15 years of real estate investment and development experience.
 In his current position, Spencer assesses new acquisition, development, and debt opportunities for a $45bn real estate fund.
 He resides in Dallas, TX.